7 Ways to Improve Your Swimming Breathing Technique

 There’s one important thing to know right off the bat: there’s no instant solution to improving your swimming breathing technique.

-Like anything in swim training, improving your breathing takes time, patience, and commitment.
+Like anything in swim training, improving your breath control for swimming takes time, patience, and commitment.

 But with that being said, these exercises, drills, strategies, and tips will help you breathe better and more efficiently in the pool and open water.